Smart Fiberglass Solutions Contact Us Now

 Chemical and Alkali Resistance

-In cement-based waterproofing systems, fiberglass is exposed to alkaline environments.
-Untreated fiberglass may gradually lose strength.
-Alkali-resistant (AR) fiberglass mesh is essential for:
+In cement-based waterproofing systems, fiberglass may be exposed to alkaline environments.
+Untreated fiberglass can gradually lose strength.
+Alkali-resistant fiberglass mesh is recommended for cementitious systems and concrete substrates.

 • External wall insulation systems

-Fiberglass must bond effectively with the surrounding waterproofing layer.
-Compatibility varies depending on whether the system uses:
+Fiberglass must bond effectively with the surrounding waterproofing material.
+Compatibility depends on the coating or membrane type, fabric structure, surface treatment, and installation method.

 Durability Under UV and Environmental Exposure

-Outdoor waterproofing systems are exposed to UV radiation, moisture cycles, and temperature extremes.
-High-quality fiberglass maintains dimensional stability and strength over long-term exposure, significantly extending service life.
+Outdoor waterproofing systems are exposed to UV radiation, moisture cycles, heat, cold, and mechanical stress.
+High-quality fiberglass reinforcement helps maintain dimensional stability and reduce cracking over time.

 Best Fiberglass Choices by Waterproofing Application

-Recommended: Polyester fiberglass mat or roofing fiberglass mat
+Recommended material: Polyester fiberglass mat or roofing fiberglass mat.

-Reason: High strength, good elongation, and long-term durability under thermal cycling.
+Reason: These materials provide high strength, good dimensional stability, improved elongation, and better long-term durability under thermal cycling.

 Wall and Façade Waterproofing

-Reason: Excellent crack control and compatibility with cement-based systems.
+Reason: It provides strong crack control and is compatible with cement-based wall waterproofing systems.

 Basement and Foundation Waterproofing

-Recommended: Fiberglass mesh embedded in polymer waterproof coatings
+Recommended material: Fiberglass mesh embedded in polymer waterproof coatings.

 Fiberglass vs Other Waterproofing Reinforcement Materials